 A preschooler or early elementary student who is transitioning to their own room or bed, or a twin/sibling who is currently struggling with the concept of 'mine' versus 'ours.'

 This is a straightforward read-aloud that can be read cold.
-Parents might want to pay attention to the colorful illustrations which show the girls' different personalities through their clothing and fabric choices.
 A parent might reach for this after a day of 'The Great Tug-of-War,' specifically witnessing a physical fight over a toy or seeing a child refuse to share a comfort item they have outgrown.

 Younger children (3-4) will focus on the physical act of sharing and the bright colors.
-Older children (5-7) will better grasp the nuance of identity and the idea that you can be your own person while still being part of a pair.
+Older children (5-7) will better understand the balance between wanting independence and maintaining a close relationship with a sibling.

 Unlike many 'sharing' books that force a 50/50 split, this book acknowledges that sometimes sharing is no longer practical because children are growing.
 It celebrates the creation of individual boundaries as a positive milestone rather than a loss.